 Most diseases we have here in Colorado are fungal diseases that either infect the leaf or woody material, twig or trunk.
 Whether the disease is Fungal or Bacterial they are usually very difficult to control requiring multiple treatments.
 In addition to anti-fungal or antibacterial treatments there are a few things we can do to help prevent and fight disease.

-Adequate watering - drought stress greatly increases the severity in which a disease will take hold.
+Adequate watering - Drought stress greatly increases the potential and severity in which a disease will take hold.

 Leaf diseases are common years with long wet springs.
 Branch thinning will increase air flow through the tree helping to prevent the spread of the disease.
 During Fall removing infected leaves reduces the chance of reinfection the following spring.